Moist, rich, and super chocolatey black cocoa cupcakes – perfectly delicious and spooky for Halloween.

 • Slowly beat in all of the powdered sugar until combined.

 • Add in the cocoa powder and heavy cream.
 Beat on medium speed for 2 minutes, or until the mixture is light and fluffy.
-Add in ~½ tbsp. heavy cream until your desired consistency is reached.
+If you'd like a deeper black color on the buttercream, add in a bit of black food coloring.

 • Once the cupcakes have cooled, transfer the buttercream to a piping bag fitted with your tip of choice.
 Frost the cupcakes, top with halloween candy eye sprinkles, serve, and enjoy!